koralmy/checkOut/README.md

 Supports English language (LTR).
 Contains meta information for SEO.
 Uses an external CSS file for styling.
-Features a user data form for coupon access.
+Features a user data form for payment access.
 Utilizes Google Fonts for text styling.
 Includes a JavaScript file for info validation.
 Users can enter their details in the form to leave your details and pay.